 Automotive Car Retailer Implemented Solutions

 FabSoft introduced a powerful solution that would alleviate all of their document issues.
 In order to simplify archival to their ECM system, the automotive retailer implemented Modular Object Scanning Technology (MOST).
 MOST integrates with any MFP so that documents can be scanned and routed to different devices directly from the MFP screen.
-MOST also interfaces with their ADP system and makes information stored in this database available at the MFP screen.
+MOST also interface with their ADP system and makes the information stored in this database available at the MFP screen.
 When an employee receives a new sales deal jacket, they simply walk up to the MFP and query the ADP system directly.
 They can search by customer name, VIN, phone number, and more in order to find and select the correct deal jacket.

 Along with MOST, FabSoft introduced Document Authority Control (DAC), which is a web interface that enables employees to view, edit, or approve documents based on a hierarchy management system.
-Since there are 6 sections to a sales deal jacket, an employee would select the section type from a drop down list at the MFP screen and scan it.
+Since there are 6 sections to a sales deal jacket, an employee would select the section type from a drop-down list at the MFP screen and scan it.
 DAC informs the appropriate sales manager that there is a document that needs to be reviewed.
 The sales manager will then review the section of the deal jacket, make any changes necessary, and approve it for the next person in the hierarchy to review.

 If approved by all, DAC will automatically archive the deal jacket to the SharePoint ECM system.
 Archived deal jackets includes 30 different indexes according to the deal and section type that the employee previously selected with MOST.
 This way, if a document is needed in the future for reference, auditing, or legal purposes, searches can be performed using these indexes for quick retrieval.

 FabSoft’s MOST and DAC solution has improved the automotive retailer’s document workflow with an efficient, automated workflow process.
-Now, documents can be managed on demand and from the MFP screen.
+Now, documents can be managed on-demand and from the MFP screen.
 Additionally, documents are routed for approval and intelligently archived to the ECM system without any involvement from the user.